Cast: Jim Carrey, Courteney Cox, Sean Young, Tone Loc, Tony Marino

 Apparently, it is said that Rick Moranis was originally intended to play the role of Ace Ventura - of which sounds strange because I just couldn't see it working during the 1990s and today.
 As a character, Jim Carrey as Ace Ventura is hilarious; by comparing Ace Ventura to Dumb and Dumber, The Mask, Liar Liar as a film, character development and narrative-wise it sort of lacks the strength and depth of those movies.

-But Jim Carrey does what he does best as Ace, and for that it is understandable that it will be known as (one of) the most recognizable roles of his career.
+But Jim Carrey does what he does best as Ace.
+Ace Ventura is the typical Jim Carrey movie and for that it is understandable that it will be known as (one of) the most recognizable roles of his career.

 Yes it is a silly, farcical movie, but that's what Ace Ventura is set out to do, and not trying to be something that it's not.
 It's entertaining and enjoyable, particularly if you are into that type of comedy film.
 And Jim Carrey is stark raving bonkers - and in a good and pee-in-your-pants funny kind of way.